Xtiger3/Niantic-LLAR/README.md

 # System Requirements
 - **Compatabile Devices**: iPhone 13 and above
+- iPhones with iOS 17+ may crash or fail to build

 # Build Settings
 Before building the app, ensure the following scenes are checked in your build settings: